Edit

-Review security posture (preview)
+Tutorial: Review security posture

-Azure Backup offers security features at the vault level to safeguard the backup data stored in it.
+Azure Backup provides security features at the vault level to safeguard the backup data stored in it.
 These security measures encompass the settings associated with the Azure Backup solution for the vault and apply to the protected data sources contained within the vault.

 View security level